roroarij/EmailSleuth/README.md

 - **Journalists:** Discover contact information for sources and interviewees.
 - **General Users:** Easily extract email addresses from any website for personal use.

-## Contributing

-We welcome contributions to EmailSleuth!
-If you'd like to contribute, please check out our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines.

 ## Disclaimer

 Please use EmailSleuth responsibly and respect the privacy of others.
 Do not use the extension to collect email addresses for spamming or other unethical purposes.
 Always comply with applicable laws and regulations.